ros2/ros2_documentation/source/Installation/Alternatives/Windows-Development-Setup.rst

    $ call install\local_setup.bat
    $ ros2 run demo_nodes_cpp talker

-In a separate command prompt you can do the same, but instead run a Python ``listener``\ :
+In a separate Command Prompt you can do the same, but instead run a Python ``listener``\ :

 .. code-block:: console